Abuzar Aydamirov

-Abuzar Abdulkhakimovich Aydamirov (Абузар Абдулхакимович Айдамиров; 29 October 1933 - 27 May 2005) was a Soviet and Chechen novelist and poet, author of a historical trilogy dedicated to the Caucasian Wars (Long Nights; Lightning in the Mountains; The Tempest) and of the Anthem of the Chechen Republic of Ichkeria.
+Abuzar Abdulkhakimovich Aydamirov (Абузар Абдулхакимович Айдамиров; 29 October 1933 - 27 May 2005) was a Soviet and Chechen novelist and poet.
+He is the author of a historical trilogy dedicated to the Caucasian Wars, and of the Anthem of the Chechen Republic of Ichkeria.

 Biography

-Aydamirov was born on 29 October 1933 in the village Meskety of Nozhay-Yurtovsky district.
+Aydamirov was born on 29 October 1933, in the village Meskety of Nozhay-Yurtovsky district.
 Abuzar was from the Alaroy teip (Kusha-Bukhoy branch) and spent his early childhood in his home village with his father Abdul-Khakim, mother Mukhazar and his several siblings.
 He was faced with tragic events during the early childhood when his father was arrested and exiled to Siberia which left the family in poverty.
 Misfortune haunted their family as the family twin children died and their oldest son was arrested because of some shortage of collective farm corn at the warehouse where he worked, and exiled to Siberia.
 Zainabi, the soul of their family and sister of Abuzar, suddenly died.
 The death of her daughter finally crippled the health of the unfortunate mother.
 In February, after eight years of exile, Abdul-Khakim returned home.
 It was through his father Abdul-Khakim that Abuzar learned the history of the Chechen people.
 Abuzar and his entire people were deported to Central Asia during the Deportation of the Chechens and Ingush.
 It was there where his father died in 1949.
 He grew up and studied there for a big part of his life until he, along with the rest of the Chechen people, moved back to their homeland.

 Father did not recover from the last illness.
 He died on April 14, 1949 in the village of Uspenovka, Karavan region.
 I lived with my father for eight years, from 1941 to 1949.
 I saw him both in sorrow and in joy, he served me as a model of high morality, courage, and dignity.
 And if I retained in myself kindness, patience, mercy, courage — all this I inherited from my father.

 — Abuzar Aydamirov, Memoirs.
 Roads of my life.